 I've been a professional bike rider for sixteen years now and I've seen so many images / styles / brands come and go.
 I'm not selling you a brand or an image.
 I'm selling you a frame that you design and customize yourself.
 Your own "signature" frame.
 Something I hope you're really proud of because when somebody asks where it came from, you'll be more than willing to tell them where to order one.
 You are your own image.
 I want to build a frame for you to express your image.

-The material I use to build my frames with is Vari-Wall's BMX specific Thermlx double-butted or straight gauge tubing.
+The material I use to build my chromoly frames with is Vari-Wall's BMX specific Thermlx double-butted or straight gauge tubing.
 The tubing has been heat-treated (air hardened).
-Average weight of a lairdframe is 4lbs.
+Giving it a very high strength to weight ratio over traditional chromoly found in other frames.
+Our average lairdframe weighs in at 4lbs.
 8ozs.
+(20" sized frame).